savagesem/simple-shop/README.md

 1. Cannot start infra -> please check that docker is running
 2. Port is unavailable -> project uses 5433 for docker mapping, be sure it is available

+## Future thoughts

+1. For product search it is better to use elastic to do fulltext search.
+2. Order service can be extracted to the separate application with its own DB if we are going to move into the microservices world
+3.